-Training, leadership, and professional Created Center for Faculty Excellence in the Office of Faculty Affairs. development Created Office of Organizational Excellence to focus on organizational development and staff development.
-2016.
+Training, leadership, and professional development 1.
+Created Center for Faculty Excellence in the Office of Faculty Affairs.
+2. Created Office of Organizational Excellence to focus on organizational development and staff development.
+3. Increased professional development workshops offered annually since 2016; 14,100 participants have attended workshops since 2016.
 4. Introduced Navigating Fresno State track to support new staff/faculty and help seasoned employees understand new policies, procedures, and campus resources.
-Introduced Administrative Academy (year-long professional development program) for admin support staff; 291 staff have attended this program.
+5. Introduced Administrative Academy (year-long professional development program) for admin support staff; 291 staff have attended this program.
 6. There were 192 Mentor Program participants (42 faculty, 54 staff and 96 MPP/confidential).
 7. Held annual STAR Day for staff (award luncheon and workshops).
 Faculty Affairs and Organizational Excellence launched an annual President's Leadership Academy in 2017; 100 employees attended (38 faculty, 33 staff, 29 MPP/confidential).
 9. Continued to expand and grow Fresno State's culture of learning, offering a diverse selection of professional development opportunities in the following tracks: Navigating Fresno State, Developing a Healthy U, Enhancing Technical Skills, and Supervision and Management skills.
 10. Hosted HR forums for managers.
 11. Forty-four Leadership Lunch and Learn workshops were offered to faculty and staff; 1,259 participants attended.
 12. Two-hundred thirty-six employees participated in 34 CAIFE Cohort teams resulting in 34 new initiatives.
 13. Nine-hundred fifty-one supervisors attended Supervisor, Management or Chair Training workshops.
 14. Over a thousand (1,036) employees attended a Wellness Program workshop.
 15. The Office of Innovation and Digital Excellence for Academic Success in the Office of Academic Affairs was created in July 2021.
-Aspire to achieve Chronicle of Higher New Faculty Work-Life Balance Focus Group convened in 2016.
+Aspire to achieve Chronicle of Higher 1.
+New Faculty Work-Life Balance Focus Group convened in 2016.
 Education's "Great Colleges to Work For" designation 2.
 Conducted Workplace Quality Survey (a.k.a.
-Great Colleges to Work For) in Spring 2017, as well as a DISCOVERe Faculty l congration Attitude Study.
-Second Workplace Quality Survey conducted in 2019.
+Great Colleges to Work For) in Spring 2017, as well as a DISCOVERe Faculty Attitude Study.
+3. Second Workplace Quality Survey conducted in 2019.
 4. Principles of Community launched in Spring 2019.
 5. Support groups started for faculty in Summer 2020, including a support group for faculty parents and a support group for faculty isolated by COVID-19, with the intention of increasing the sense of community and ensuring connection with faculty during the time of virtual campus.
 6. Continued focus on employee recognition: launched High Five program; introduced new Staff Awards program in Spring 2020.
-Strengthen culture of fairness, respect, 1.
-Implemented National Center for Biotechnology Information (NCBI) training for key stakeholder groups including cabinet, deans diversity, and shared governance and AVPs.
+Strengthen culture of fairness, respect, diversity, and shared governance 1.
+Implemented National Center for Biotechnology Information (NCBI) training for key stakeholder groups including cabinet, deans and AVPs.

-- 2. Launched President's Cultural Competency Certificate program in Spring 2017. - 3.
-Conducted EEOD (Equal Employment Opportunity Designee) training.
-Ninety-three employees campus-wide are currently approved to serve as EEO Designees for search committees. - 4.
-President's Commission on Human Relations and Equity events (monthly conversations, annual diversity forum). - 5.
-Cross Cultural and Gender Center offered workshops for campus community in numerous areas of diversity. - 6.
-Statement of commitment to diversity included in searches. - 7.
-Added seven lactation stations throughout campus to help nursing mothers. - 8.
-Hired a Discrimination, Harassment and Retaliation (DHR) Analyst to assist with university compliance with Executive Orders. - 9.
-Continued to seek ways to work with the Academic Senate and faculty leadership to enhance faculty governance and shared governance principles. - 10.
+2. Launched President's Cultural Competency Certificate program in Spring 2017.
+3. Conducted EEOD (Equal Employment Opportunity Designee) training.
+Ninety-three employees campus-wide are currently approved to serve as EEO Designees for search committees.
+4. President's Commission on Human Relations and Equity events (monthly conversations, annual diversity forum).
+5. Cross Cultural and Gender Center offered workshops for campus community in numerous areas of diversity.
+6. Statement of commitment to diversity included in searches.
+7. Added seven lactation stations throughout campus to help nursing mothers.
+8. Hired a Discrimination, Harassment and Retaliation (DHR) Analyst to assist with university compliance with Executive Orders.
+9. Continued to seek ways to work with the Academic Senate and faculty leadership to enhance faculty governance and shared governance principles.
+10 .
 Search for University Diversity Officer launched Summer 2022.